nitheshkummarc/PlanPal/README.md

 - One participation per user per event
 - Event and user tags use composite primary keys
 - Event tags and participations cascade when an event is deleted
-- Notifications keep nullable event references
+- Notification event references are nullable and use `ON DELETE SET NULL`
 - Event `source_type` is constrained to valid schema values

 ---